-In a business sale the letter of intent (LOI) is a non-binding first step to start negotiations.
+In many large transactions like a business sale, the letter of intent or a term sheet is a non-binding first step to start negotiations.
 It includes things like price, payment terms and other key terms of the deal.

-If you just received a formal offer to buy your company, consider: how many businesses have you sold?
+If you just got a formal offer to buy your software company, consider this: how many businesses have you sold?
 This is not the time to go it alone.